JDRanpariya/textutils/README.md

 ## Textutils
-A tool for analyzing text  in Django
+A tool for analyzing text using Django